This is the multi-page printable view of this section. Click here to print.

 To start managing the artifact repository, follow these steps.

-- Main page, click the Project card.
-It moves to the Project Dashboard page.
+- On the Main page, click the Project card.
+You will be taken to the Project Dashboard page.

-- Click the Repository > Artifact Repository menu from the left menu.
-It moves to the Artifact Repository page.
+- Click the Repository > Artifact Repository menu in the left navigation.
+You will be taken to the Artifact Repository page.

-- Artifact Repository page, click the Add Artifact Repository button in the top right corner.
-It will move to the Add Artifact Repository page.
+- Click the Add Artifact Repository button at the top right of the Artifact Repository page.
+You will be taken to the Add Artifact Repository page.

-- On the Add Artifact Repository page, enter/set each item.
+- On the Add Artifact Repository page, enter and configure each item.

 - Click the Save button.